The Robert Burns Supper January 18th, 2014

 Well you might blush a bit but Robert wrote about the little things in Scottish life in a unique style.
 Things like turning up a mouse's nest whilst plowing a field; things like the pretty legs and the lovely kisses of the local lasses; a drunken farmer's wild imagination of witches, known for haunting a derelict kirk and kirkyard, who chase him most of the way home and grab his horses tail as he crosses the last clackety clack bridge.
 Aye; real important stuff.
 At times Burns stretches himself to mention a few historical notes such as found in "Caledonia" but this has more of a legendary quality than any mention of historical fact.
 And then he goes on about such things as a winter day, a water-fall, a hen pecked husband, a death, and so on.
 Drivel; just pure drivel.
 So again I ask, since the question is more important than the answer: " What makes this man a legend?

 Well: here's the thing of it.
 It's no' the words o' Robert Burns that contain the answer to his greatness.
 It's what he wrote between the lines that says it all.
 And what he says there is a description of those most intimate bits and pieces that make Scots, Scots.
-So now ya have a sense o' the thing but if'n ya want ta ken sa' more; come celebrate Robert Burns Night with us at the Cobourg Legion.
+So now ya have a sense o' the thing but if'n ya want ta ken sa' more; come celebrate Robert Burns Night with us.
 Enjoy with us as we dance around the subject o' wha t'is ta be Scots, and, like the reek of fresh roast haggis freshly ripped apart; ye may get a whiff and a taste, to be sure, o' that curious ancient something of the Scottish Gael.
 And ye'll be back again next year for another whiff and a wee taste wunt'ya?

 In Canada, a nation built by Scots and whose very bones are Scottish, where the hand of the Scots can be seen on nearly every page of its history, where Scots carved out new lives from the gloomy woods by strength of heart and hand, we remember and celebrate the life of Robert Burns because he has seared our identity and our origins into our hearts.
 Though generations have passed, we are a people with long memories, and neither borders, nor seas, nor time itself will deny us our proud Highland heritage.